R1egn/.vim/README.md

 	- Update other filetype scripts: sas, ps1, nfo .
 - Remove the unneeded branches IM003327, 2Face, others?
 It can all go in master.
-- check for new Vim plugins.
-	- _fugitive.vim_ Change VCSCommand to a solution that is great for Git.
+- Tryout Vim plugin _fugitive.vim_ Change VCSCommand to a solution that is great for Git.
-	- _AutoComplPop_ Automatically opens popup menu for completions
 - 2Face verify that it is all setup properly.